 For many people, their feelings give them trouble.
 Strong emotions arise all the time and people can find them very hard to deal with.
-For people in this situation, there are three main ways of coping – some better than others.
+For people in this situation, there are three main ways of coping with your feelings– some better than others.

 1 – Denial

 The first way that people try to deal with their feelings are the twin methods of denial / eradication.
 When feelings are bearable, we can pretend that they are aren’t there at all, denying their existence to ourselves.
-When feelings are too strong to bear, we try to push them out of our minds by drinking too much and doing other increasingly extreme things.
+When feelings are too strong to bear, we try to push them out of our minds by turning to addictions and doing other increasingly extreme things.
 If our feelings are pushed away, we hope they won’t come back.
 One of the limits to this approach is that our feelings always come back, perhaps needing increasingly extreme measures to deal with them.

 2 – Contexuralise